• Bloglovin

 This post is sponsored by Lucini Italia, using their organic tomato sauce.

-Adding in Whole30 recipes a few nights a week without grains or added sugars works for us.
-I realize we’re missing the 30-day piece of Whole30.
-If you’re doing the entire 30 days, then great – this recipe is perfect for you!
+We've started weaving in some recipes a few nights a week without grains or added sugars works.
 You do what works for you and your family.
 I base my personal approach to food on my own trajectory toward becoming a happier person.

 Tomato Basil Chicken Recipe